kyaiooiayk/High-Performance-Computing-in-Python/tutorials/concurrency/README.md

 ***

 ## How to chose the best approach?
-- First question: which modules to use?
+- First question: which modules to use? this boils down to wether the process id CPU or IO-bound?
 - Second question: use pool of reusable workers or not (meanig using direcatly the class `Trhead` or `Process`)?
 - Third question: if you chose a reusable workers should you use Pool or PoolExecutor?